 The Paul&Shark brand was born.

 The yachting collection dates back to the mid-1970s, when Paul&Shark entered the luxury sector with a collection inspired by the sea, the world of sailing and the spirit of adventure.

 In 1978 the C0P918 pullover was born: a sailing sweater that would become an icon of the Paul&Shark style: immediately recognizable from its packaging, a metal used onboard boats as a multi-purpose container.
 The water-repellent sweater had immediate success and signaled the start of a whole new water-repellent knitwear collection.

-Over the years the company has expanded to become a comprehensive smart casual and luxury sportswear brand, famous for the quality of its garnments, appreciated by fans of Italian design and high-performance technical materials, many of which have been patented by Paul&Shark.
+Over the years the company has expanded to become a comprehensive smart casual and luxury lifestyle brand, famous for the quality of its garments, appreciated by fans of Italian design and high-performance technical materials, many of which have been patented by Paul&Shark.

-Paul&Shark collections (men's, children's and accessories) are available throughout the world in 73 different countries, 458 cities and more than 280 Paul&Shark monobrand boutiques located in the most exclusive shopping areas, from Via Montenapoleone in Milan, to Rue du Faubourg St. Honore' in Paris, to Dubai and Moscow.
+Paul&Shark collections are available throughout the world in 73 different countries, 458 cities and more than 280 Paul&Shark monobrand boutiques located in the most exclusive shopping areas, from Via Montenapoleone in Milan, to Rue du Faubourg St. Honore' in Paris, to Dubai and Moscow.

 Today the company is run by Andrea Dini, CEO and President, the third generation of the founding family.

 By using sustainable raw materials and technologies that increase efficiency in water and energy consumption, Paul&Shark honours its commitment to reduce its environmental footprint.